NicolasFlandrois/My-Mini-Py-Scripts-Training/README.md

     - This project has now an  [independant GitHub Repository](https://github.com/NicolasFlandrois/Populating-Database-Generator), and is no longer followed in this My-Mini-Python-Script Repo.

     *status*: **[Ice box - Waiting to work on it]**

+- [Secret Santa](https://github.com/NicolasFlandrois/secret-santa) - MIT License - Copyright (c) 2020 Nicolas Flandrois

+    This project has now an  [independant GitHub Repository](https://github.com/NicolasFlandrois/secret-santa), and is no longer followed in this My-Mini-Python-Script Repo.

+    Regrouping the following scripts:

+    + **secretsanta.py**:

+        A mathematically proven way to randomly assign Secret Santa's to participants.
+Based on the Book of Dr Hannah Fry 'The indisputable existence of Santa Claus'.
+        Give it the number of participants, it will give you a ready to print and cut document for Picking a pairing ticket (1 secret Santa & 1 gift receiving participant...
+Randomly assigned), in a [Santa's] Hat.
+        Cut the Pairing Tickets, place them in a Hat.
+        Each participants pick a ticket, with a Secret Santa ID number which they are, and to whom the'll secret santa gift offering this year.
+        Display the Empty List.
+Each participant place their name in from of his Secret Santa ID.
+        Leave the list to display, so participants can know to whom they will offer a secret santa gift this year.
+        Random, Fair, Efficient!

+        ~~***Possible Evolution***:~~

+        ~~- Automate and randomize even further, by giving it a list of name.
+Reuse the random pairing algorythm.
+Send an email/sms to each secret santa, directly the name to whom they'll offer a secret santa gift.
+(Leaving No ways to reprint of reverse engineer it.)~~
+        [cf. script file secretSantaEmail.py]

+        *version*: v1

+        *License*: MIT License - Copyright (c) 2019 Nicolas Flandrois

+        *status*: Finished

+    + **secretSantaEmail.py**:

+        Based on previous `secretsanta.py` mini-project.
+Random automation Secret Santas assignements, and sending results individually by emails.

+        *To Do (for next versions)*:
+        - Create his own project REPO
+        - Automate to Non Gmail Users
+        - HTML Secret Santa text/body, to work on... add a Xmas-ish feel to it.
+        - Import names/emails of Participating Santas from external file source (Data Base, or data file e.g. csv, txt, json).
+        - Create a GUI, & combining both secret santa projects.
+Get a menu, either paper+hat (Suitable for office co-working annimation) or via email (totally automated).

+        *version*: v2

+        *License*: MIT License - Copyright (c) 2020 Nicolas Flandrois

+        *status*: finished